-Following the same approach as the ILC study [32], an analysis based on the fast simulation has been performed.
-After the event selection, main backgrounds arise from $Z\gamma$ 's and WW production.
-Figure 12 shows the reconstructed recoil mass distribution.
+Following the same approach as the ILC study [33], an analysis based on the fast simulation has been performed.
+After the event selection, main backgrounds arise from $Z\gamma'$ s and WW production.
 Compared with the leptonic decays, the signal-to-background ratio is considerably worse and the recoil mass resolution is significantly poorer.

-4.3 Measurements of $\sigma(ZH)$ and $m_H$
+4.3 Measurements of $\sigma(ZH)$ and m_H